ec500-software-engineering/case-study-zywan/README.md

 ## Testing: describe unit/integration/module tests and the test framework
 #### 1. How are they ensuring the testing is meaningful?
 Do they have code coverage metrics for example?
-yes, they do havae code coverage metrics, they have a .coveragerc file
+yes, they do have code coverage metrics, they have a .coveragerc file
 #### 2. What CI platform(s) are they using (e.g. Travis-CI, AppVeyor)?
 They use Travis-CI platform to do the following test:
 Integration test: